ietf-wg-cellar/ebml-specification/specification.markdown

 The following three-octet Element IDs are RESERVED: 0x3FFFFF and 0x200000.

-The three-octet ranges of 0x000000 to 0x1FFFFF and 0x400000 to 0xFFFFFF are not valid for use as an Element ID.
+Values in the three-octet ranges of 0x000000 to 0x1FFFFF and 0x400000 to 0xFFFFFF are not valid for use as an Element ID.

 Four-octet Element IDs **MUST** be between 0x101FFFFF